jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

         private static Object add(BigInteger v, Byte w) { ... }
         private static Object add(Byte v, BigInteger w) { ... }

-Now in pure Java programming,
+In a normal Java program,
 we would take advantage of the fact that all these types extend the abstract class ``Number``.
 We'd like do the same here, and write signatures like this: